canjs/can-connect/src/can/model/model.md

 with [can.Model](http://canjs.com/docs/can.Model.html) so that developers can migrate to `can-connect` without having to rewrite their models immediately.

-However, use of `can.Model` will be  in CanJS 3.0.
+However, use of `can.Model` will be deprecated in CanJS 3.0.
 Instead of extending `can.Model`, extend `can.Map` and `can.List` and use the [can-connect/can/map] behavior to connect your Map and List to a connection:

 ```